 It comes with a bunch of accessories and has pretty good battery life.
 Bose 700 on Amazon.

 Sennheiser PXC 550 – Sennheiser is not really known for noise-canceling technologies but the Sennheiser PXC 550 along with its other products in this line seems to get the job done.
 While noise-canceling is not as good as the Bose’s and Sonys, Sennheiser does a fair enough job of attenuating low-frequency noises.
-And unlike Bose, noise cancellation can be used passively, meaning you’re not forced to use it and so when the battery dies, you can still use the headphones passively.

 Where the PXC 550 stands out in my opinion is how classy it looks, sporting the perfect balance between fit and function.
 Sennheiser PXC 550 on Amazon.